 There’s a single fan on this laptop and it’s active all the time, even with very basic activities, although both the inner and outer case temperatures tell us that the hardware could be easily cooled passively with most daily tasks.
 The aggressive fan profile plagues pretty much all Zenbooks available these days and Asus did nothing to address it with a BIOS update.

 Still, this is not something most buyers know of, so the smart thing for Asus to do is to make sure their default fan profiles are better adapted to the hardware available in 2017, or at least provide a preinstalled app that would allow users to control the fans, something similar to the Fan Xpert they offer for their motherboards.
-It puzzles me why either of these has happened by now, given the amount of complains and the fact that pretty much all competitors have smarter fan profiles.
+It puzzles me why neither of these has happened by now, given the number of complaints and the fact that pretty much all competitors have smarter fan profiles.

 Now, in all fairness, the UX410 is not as noisy as then UX430 in daily use and the fan noise is covered by the speakers when having a song in the background or watching a movie.
 You’ll hear the fan in a quiet room though and you’ll also hear the HDD’s rumbling and some coil whining on top of that.
 The fan and the HDD can be addressed, but the electrical noise cannot.